This box is not visible in the printed version.

 The measurement of experience of so-called problem gambling is via a series of questions known as “screens”.
 Multiple different screens to measure the experience of problem gambling exist.
 No screen is perfect.
 In the BGPS and health survey series, two different screening instruments have been used: the DSM-IV and the PGSI Problem gambling screens.

 Analysis of these screens shows that they capture different groups of people with potentially different types of problems.
-Orford et al suggested that the PGSI, especially among women, may underestimate certain forms of gambling harms which the DSM-IV is better suited to measure20.
+Orford and others (2010) suggested that the PGSI, especially among women, may underestimate certain forms of gambling harms which the DSM-IV is better suited to measure21.
 For this reason, the BGPS and health survey series always included both the DSM-IV and PGSI screens.
 The rates of those experiencing problem gambling reported by the PGSI are lower than those reported by the DSM-IV.
 Since the BGPS was developed, the PGSI has become one of the most widely used screens, particularly because it presents scores on a spectrum of severity.
 In addition, there is now greater focus on the wider range of consequences associated with gambling which are not captured by the PGSI or the DSM-IV.
 During consultation on the GSGB questionnaire content, stakeholders strongly suggested that it would be appropriate to include only one screen to measure the experience of problem gambling and to use additional questionnaire space to capture other important aspects of gambling experiences.
 As a result, the GSGB only includes the PGSI screen, which generates lower estimates of problem gambling than the DSM-IV.

-In addition, analysis conducted by Sturgis and Kaha22 and also, Ashford and others (the latter for the GSGB pilot) detailed in the Participation and Prevalence: Pilot methodology review report found that those who completed PGSI questions online had higher PGSI scores than those who completed the questions via an alternative mode.
-In short, online surveys may overestimate the proportion of people who gamble online, which may in turn overestimate the consequences experienced from gambling because online and frequent gambling are independently associated with a higher probability of experiencing consequences from gambling.
+In addition, analysis conducted by Sturgis and Kuha and also, Ashford and others (2022)17 plus the recent experimental research by Sturgis (2025)11 detailed in the Participation and Prevalence: Pilot methodology review report found that those who completed PGSI questions online had higher PGSI scores than those who completed the questions via an alternative mode.

 10Statistical significance does not imply substantive importance; differences that are statistically significant are not necessarily meaningful or relevant.

-11For example, in 2021, the Health Survey for England (HSE) household response rate was 32% compared with 60% in 2015 and 59% in 2018.
+12For example, in 2021, the Health Survey for England (HSE) household response rate was 32 percent compared with 60 percent in 2015 and 59 percent in 2018.

-12Sturgis, Patrick, Joel Williams, Ian Brunton-Smith, and Jamie Moore.
+13Sturgis, Patrick, Joel Williams, Ian Brunton-Smith, and Jamie Moore.
 2017.
 ‘Fieldwork Effort, Response Rate, and the Distribution of Survey Outcomes: A Multilevel Meta-Analysis’.
 Public Opinion Quarterly 81(2): 523–42; Groves, Robert M., and Emilia Peytcheva.
 2008.
 ‘The Impact of Nonresponse Rates on Nonresponse Bias: A Meta-Analysis’.
 Public Opinion Quarterly 72(2): 167–89.

-13Kreuter, F., Presser, S. and Tourangeau, R. (2008) ‘Social Desirability Bias in CATI, IVR, and Web Surveys: The Effects of Mode and Question Sensitivity’, Public Opinion Quarterly, 72(5), pp. 847–865.
+15Kreuter, F., Presser, S. and Tourangeau, R. (2008) ‘Social Desirability Bias in CATI, IVR, and Web Surveys: The Effects of Mode and Question Sensitivity’, Public Opinion Quarterly, 72(5), pp. 847–865.

-14Tourangeau, R. and Yan, T. (2007) ‘Sensitive Questions in Surveys’, Psychological Bulletin, 133(5), pp. 859–883.
+16Tourangeau, R. and Yan, T. (2007) ‘Sensitive Questions in Surveys’, Psychological Bulletin, 133(5), pp. 859–883.

-17Sturgis, Patrick (2024) Assessment of the Gambling Survey for Great Britain (GSGB).
+18Sturgis, Patrick (2024) Assessment of the Gambling Survey for Great Britain (GSGB).
 London School of Economics and Political Science, London, UK Assessment of the Gambling Survey for Great Britain (GSGB) - LSE Research Online (opens in new tab).

-20Orford, J., Wardle, H., Griffiths, M., Sproston, M., Erens, B. (2010) PGSI and DSM-IV in the 2007 British Gambling Prevalence Survey: reliability, item response, factor structure and inter-scale agreement, International Gambling Studies, 10:1, 31-44.
+21Orford, J., Wardle, H., Griffiths, M., Sproston, M., Erens, B. (2010) PGSI and DSM-IV in the 2007 British Gambling Prevalence Survey: reliability, item response, factor structure and inter-scale agreement, International Gambling Studies, 10:1, 31-44.

-21Williams, R. J., & Volberg, R. A. (2009).
+22Williams, R. J., & Volberg, R. A. (2009).
 Impact of survey description, administration format, and exclusionary criteria on population prevalence rates of problem gambling.
 International Gambling Studies, 9(2), 101–117.